singnet/platform-pipeline/README.md

 more than one scenario the background tests should be updated to be executed only once.

-## Troubleshooting troubleshoot failed platform-pipeline project
+## Troubleshoot failed platform-pipeline project

 The following steps can help to reproduce and find root cause of the failed platform pipeline build.